Warning: Undefined variable $c_pageID in /home/www/wordpress/ichd-3.org/wp-content/themes/Avada-Child-Theme/page.php on line 103

 Headache is a common accompaniment of systemic viral infections such as influenza.
-It is also common with sepsis; more rarely it may accompany other systemic infections.
+It is also common with sepsis.
+More rarely it may accompany other systemic infections.

 In intracranial infections, headache is usually the first and the most frequently encountered symptom.
-Occurrence of a new type of headache which is diffuse and associated with focal neurological signs and/or altered mental state, a general feeling of illness and/or fever should direct attention towards an intracranial infection even in the absence of neck stiffness.
+Occurrence of a new type of headache that is diffuse and associated with focal neurological signs and/or altered mental state and a general feeling of illness and/or fever should direct attention towards an intracranial infection even in the absence of neck stiffness.

 The general criteria for this chapter, adhered to as far as possible, are as follows:

-A. Headache fulfilling criterion C
+- Headache fulfilling criterion C

-B. An infection, or sequela of an infection, known to be able to cause headache has been diagnosed
+- An infection, or sequela of an infection, known to be able to cause headache has been diagnosed

-C. Evidence of causation demonstrated by at least two of the following:
+- Evidence of causation demonstrated by at least two of the following:

-1. headache has developed in temporal relation to the onset of the infection
+- headache has developed in temporal relation to the onset of the infection

-2. either or both of the following:
+- either or both of the following:

-a) headache has significantly worsened in parallel with worsening of the infection
+- a) headache has significantly worsened in parallel with worsening of the infection

-b) headache has significantly improved or resolved in parallel with improvement in or resolution of the infection
+- b) headache has significantly improved or resolved in parallel with improvement in or resolution of the infection

-3. headache has characteristics typical for the infection
+- headache has characteristics typical for the infection

-D. Not better accounted for by another ICHD-3 diagnosis.
+- Not better accounted for by another ICHD-3 diagnosis.